-- 5.17.
-The operating organization should establish a system for continuous monitoring and periodic review of the safety performance to ensure that the safety of the plant is maintained and improved.
-It should include self-assessments to identify opportunities for safety performance improvement, using performance indicators to detect any declining safety performance, and monitoring personnel performance and behaviors to detect and prevent any safety issues in the field.
-Further details on a typical system for continuous monitoring and periodic review can be found in the Annex.
-An adequate audit and review system should be established to ensure that the safety policy of the operating organization is being implemented effectively and lessons are being learned from its own experience and from others to improve safety performance. - 5.18.
+5.17.
+The operating organization should [CR25]establish a system for continuous monitoring and periodic review of the safety performance to ensure that the safety of the plant is maintained and improved.
+It should [CR26]include self-assessments to identify opportunities for safety performance improvement, using performance indicators to detect any declining safety performance, and monitoring personnel performance and behaviors to detect and prevent any safety issues in the field.
+Further details on a typical system for continuous monitoring and periodic review can be found in the Annexttachment 1.
+An adequate audit and review system should be established to ensure that the safety policy of the operating organization is being implemented effectively and lessons are being learned from its own experience and from others to improve safety performance.

+The features of the organizational structure and management aspects should be taken into consideration when monitoring and assessing the safety performance of the operating organization or of an individual nuclear power plant.

+5.18.
 The operating organization should provide a means for independent safety review oversight.
-The key to this process is the establishment of an objective self assessment programme supported by periodic external reviews conducted by experienced industry peers using well established and proven processes.
+The key to this process is the establishment of an objective selfassessment programme supported by periodic external reviews conducted by experienced industry peers using well established and proven processes.
 The principal objective is to ensure that, in those matters that are important to safety, safety accountability is supported by arrangements that are independent of the pressures of plant operation.
-The safety oversighter eview should be independent of plant operation, and should be conducted on regular intervals to verify that plant management accounts for changes in national and international safety standards, operating practices, technology and effects of plant modifications, Ref.
+The safety oversight review should be independent of plant operation, and should be conducted on regular intervals to verify that plant management accounts for changes in national and international safety standards, operating practices, technology and effects of plant modifications, Ref.
 Periodic Safety Review of Operational Nuclear Power Plants, Safety Standards Series No., SSG-25 [15].
 The reports resulting from this activity should be formal and should be provided directly to the senior management of the operating organization.
-Particular attention should be paid to the feedback from experience. - 5.18.A Roles, responsibilities and expectations for independent safety oversight should be clearly established and documented. - 5.18.B Senior management should provide the necessary resources to support the independent safety oversight function.
+Particular attention should be paid to the feedback from experience.

+5.18.A Roles, responsibilities and expectations for independent safety oversight should be clearly established and documented.

+5.18.B Senior management should provide the necessary resources to support the independent safety oversight function.